About the NAD T 778

 BluOS Wireless High-Resolution Multiroom Audio: The included BluOS kit makes the NAD T 778 part of the BluOS wireless high-resolution multiroom audio eco-system - consisting of powered speakers, soundbar speakers, amplifiers, players, and hard-drives.
 The BluOS wireless high-resolution multiroom audio ecosystem uses your home's wireless WiFi network to connect multiple Bluesound products and play your music in perfect sync, or different music simultaneously, anywhere in your home.
 BluOS can wirelessly transmit lossless music up to 24-bit/192kHz at ultra-fast speeds with no lag and zero loss in sound quality.

-- Compatible Multiroom Audio Sources: The following audio sources can be used for multiroom audio playback - internet radio (including TuneIn & iHeart Radio); online music services (including Tidal, Spotify, Amazon, Deezer, Slacker, and Napster); Bluetooth & USB audio, music libraries (from computers and NAS drives); as well as hardwired analog & digital audio inputs (excluding HDMI).
+- Compatible Multiroom Audio Sources: The following audio sources can be used for multiroom audio playback - internet radio (including TuneIn & iHeart Radio); online music services (including Tidal, Spotify, Amazon, Deezer, Slacker, and Napster); Bluetooth & USB audio, plus music libraries (from computers and NAS drives). *NAD components using the BluOS MDC are unable to share their analog, digital, or HDMI inputs with other BluOS devices due to hardware limitations.

 Zone 2 (Line-Level or Speaker-Level): Zone 2 allows stereo audio playback of another source connected to the receiver in another room of your home via RCA line-level output or speaker-level output.
 When using the T 778 to power speakers in a second room of your home, the main zone is restricted to 5.1.2ch or 7.1ch.
 When using the receiver's line output terminals for the second room, you'll need an additional amplifier to power your Zone 2 speakers; the main Zone of the receiver is unaffected.
 The volume of Zone 2 can be controlled by the NAD receiver using either configuration or from your add-on amplifier when using the line-output.